 The 2,000 mg/L chloride isocontour line was established as a proposed minimum threshold for seawater intrusion.
 However, in responding to the Recommended Corrective Actions contained in DWR's 2023 Determination Letter, the Subbasin technical team reevaluated the logic of seawater intrusion as an applicable sustainability indicator for the Subbasin.
-The Subbasin technical team determined that seawater intrusion is not an applicable sustainability indicator for the Subbasin because the Sacramento-San Joaquin River Delta (Delta) is managed as a freshwater body by the State, there is minimal groundwater pumping near the Delta, and there are relatively low chloride concentrations in the Subbasin (as demonstrated by the mapping of current chloride concentrations in the Subbasin).
-The Subbasin will continue to address salinity as a groundwater quality issue through groundwater quality SMCs, and the Subbasin is committed to monitoring and changing management strategies if conditions warrant.
-As a result, in the 2024 GSP Amendment, the Subbasin GSAs removed seawater intrusion as an applicable sustainability indicator and added chloride to the degradation of groundwater quality sustainability indicator as a constituent of concern.
+The Subbasin technical team determined that seawater intrusion is not an applicable sustainability indicator for the Subbasin because the Sacramento-San Joaquin River Delta (Delta) is managed as a freshwater body by the State, there is minimal groundwater pumping near the Delta, and there are relatively low chloride concentrations in the Subbasin will continue to address salinity as a groundwater quality issue through groundwater quality SMCs, and the Subbasin is committed to monitoring and changing management strategies if conditions warrant.
+As a result, in the 2024 GSP Amendment, the Subbasin GSAs removed seawater intrusion as an applicable sustainability indicator of groundwater quality sustainability indicator as a constituent of concern.